forni00m/my-new-project/README.md

 The six-week menu could be an app for everyone, but especially the target group would be people who have to think "what food would I prepare today"

 <img src="https://www.ruokavirasto.fi/globalassets/teemat/terveytta-edistava-ruokavalio/kuluttaja-ja-ammattilaismateriaali/kuva-arkisto/lautasmalli_rgb_lores-2.jpg" width="300">
-Image source: © State Nutrition Advisory Board or © VRN (Images published by the State Nutrition Advisory Board may be used freely as long as the source mentioned)

 The application asks the user for the week for which the user wants a list, like week 45.
 The application prints (displays) a list with recipes for that week. the app never provides the same list for the weeks before or after, but the range is always six weeks.

 For example, the code could be: